-ISBL Fellowship - Making a difference, building the Profession
+ISBL Fellowship - making a difference, building the profession

-- By growing the ISBL community of Fellows and then actively engaging with you, and other stakeholders ISBL will continue to:
+By growing the ISBL community of Fellows, and then actively engaging with you and other stakeholders, ISBL will continue to:

-- Formally recognise and raise awareness of excellent practice and expertise within the profession
+Formally recognise and raise awareness of excellent practice and expertise within the profession

-- Encourage the profession to aspire to excellence and higher standards of practice
+Encourage the profession to aspire to excellence and higher standards of practice

-- Improve the practice of School Business Leadership by encouraging ongoing participation in professional development
+Improve the practice of School Business Leadership by encouraging ongoing participation in professional development

 Benefits of becoming an ISBL Fellow

-If successful, you will become part of a strong, growing, influential and diverse network of like-minded people who want to develop and drive forward the School Business Leadership standards and build the reputation of the profession.
+If successful, you will become part of a strong, growing, influential and diverse network of like-minded people who want to develop and drive forward the School Business Leadership professional standards and build the reputation of the profession.
 You will be working alongside the Institute and our sector stakeholders to ensure that school leaders and governors fully recognise the contribution School Business Leadership professionals make to school improvement and development.

 Being recognised as an ISBL Fellow demonstrates that you are a leader within the profession, have achieved a high level of professional expertise and are committed to developing your knowledge and skills to meet the ever-changing demands of the education sector.
 You are also showing your commitment to upholding the very highest ethical standards.
-ISBL maintains a public register of our Fellows on our website and ISBL Fellows can use the designation FISBL after their name and on printed material.
+ISBL maintains a public register of our Fellows and ISBL Fellows can use the designation FISBL after their name and on printed material.

-ISBL Fellows also receive:
+Our Fellows receive:

 An ISBL Certificate

-An invitation to an annual dedicated professional development event for ISBL Fellows.
+An invitation to an annual dedicated professional development event for ISBL Fellows

-An invitation to have your achievements showcased in The Voice, ISBL's member magazine.
+An invitation to have your achievements showcased in The Voice, ISBL's member magazine

-1. have at least three years recent experience working at a senior level in School Business Leadership professional role.
+1. Have at least three years recent experience working at a senior level in School Business Leadership professional role.

-- Leading Support Services
+Leading Support Services